Hummel's hit in 10th rallies Diamondbacks past Braves 8-7 – KION546

 The Braves recovered quickly.
 Dansby Swanson started the 10th inning as the automatic runner on second base and was driven home by Marcell Ozuna, whose single made it 7-6.

 But Arizona had one more rally left.
-David Peralta’s one-out single scored Jake McCarthy to tie it a 7-all.
+David Peralta’s one-out single scored Jake McCarthy to tie it at 7.

 Mark Melancon (1-5) got the win.
 Jackson Stephens (1-2) took the loss.